 At St Mary’s, we believe that history is an essential part of the curriculum; a subject that not only stands alone, but also is woven and should be an integral part of all learning.
 The intent for history at St Mary’s is to deliver the national curriculum in an engaging, exciting way.

 History has had an impact on the lives and experiences of everyone today.
 We live in the society that has been shaped by significant events and people of the past.
 It is important for children to understand cultural, national and international history as a way of creating a shared identity and interconnections.
+An engaging and active history curriculum can help to raise cultural capital and develop connections through people and events in different places and different times.
 Through teaching history, the school aims to equip our children to use critical thinking and creativity to understand the way that the world is always changing.
 Interesting, inspiring and challenging events of the past give children an enthusiasm and intrigue that will feed into other areas of learning, as these skills are transferrable.
-A progression in skills and knowledge will help children to build on these skills through the primary curriculum and will equip them as they move into higher education and beyond.

 The school focuses on developing the skills necessary for children to be able to engage with the social, political and economic changes of the world around us.
 We will explore their attitudes towards history and how it has an impact on society in the modern world.
 History is an essential part of learning in the Foundation Stage as it is incorporated in everyday learning.
 The historical aspects of the children’s work relate to the objectives set out in the early learning goals (ELGs).